General Physical Examination Checklist

 Disease prevention

 Health screenings, vaccinations, and lifestyle counseling provided during annual physical exams are crucial in preventing various diseases.
-Catching risk factors early allows for proactive measures to reduce the likelihood of developing certain conditions.
+Gathering key health data also facilitates proactive measures to reduce the likelihood of developing certain conditions.
+For example, a patient who reports a family history of prostate cancer during a general checkup can be flagged for early prostate cancer screening.

 Management of chronic conditions